Parent page: Altium NEXUS Server

-- Manufacturing – open a specific project Release in the Manufacturing Portal view, which in turn provides sub-views for Fabrication, Assembly and BOM data, and also the ability to download release data into a manufacturing Build Package.
+- Manufacturing – view and open a specific project Release in the Manufacturing Portal view, which in turn provides sub-views for Fabrication, Assembly and BOM data, and also the ability to download release data into a manufacturing Build Package.

 - Activities – view active or closed Process workflow Activities that apply to the current project.

 - History – Browse a progressive timeline of major events relating to the project, including its creation, commits, releases, and clones.
 Each time a supported event happens in association with the project, that event is added to the timeline as a dedicated tile with various actions supported where applicable.

 ► See Management of a Specific Project for more information.

 Edit a Project

 To edit the properties of an existing project in the NEXUS Server, select its entry on the Projects Management page (Projects) and then the Edit option from its menu or the upper menu.
 In the following Project Editing window you can change the project's Name, Description and manage server Parameters entries.

 Click the button in the Project Editing window to expose additional property data derived from and stored with the project.
 Select the Parameters control to access and add (), edit, or remove () parameter Name/Value pairs.
 These are saved in the server with the project, and may be used as Special Strings in the NEXUS design client – access from the Properties panel with a placed Text String selected in the design workspace.